SCCA Continental Championship for Formula B/C Race

 - March "712" (71BM) (Peter W Nye): Raced by Geoff Freeman (Yellow Springs, OH) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye (Fostoria, OH) for the 1972 season.
 It may be the "ex-works 712 FB" advertised by 'Forward March' of Yellow Springs in February 1972.
 Nye crashed the car early in the season but rebuilt it on a new tub supplied by March and raced through 1972 and 1973 in Pro events and in SCCA.
 In 1974, Nye loaned the car to Galen Lyons and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.

 - March 71BM (Bob Newton): New to Chuck Willis's CRW Racing (Anaheim, CA) and leased to Jean de la Bruyere (Edmonton, Alberta, Canada) for Max Mizejewski (Woodland Hills, CA) to race in SCCA Formula B in 1971 as "The Edmonton Flyer".
 As well as one Pro FB race, the March was also fitted with a Cosworth BDA and Mizejewski ran it in the Formula A class at Riverside in April.
 De la Bruyere then split from CRW and bought a new Lola T240 for Mizejewski.
 Ron Dykes (Marina del Rey, CA) then took over the car for Pro Formula B races and SCCA Nationals for the rest of 1971.
 Sold to Bob Newton (Cupertino, CA) and run in Pro FB and SCCA Nationals in 1972, 1973 and 1974.
-It was also raced by Craig Fraser (Santa Cruz, CA) in 1973 and 1974 before Newton's last know appearance in it in late 1974.
+It was also raced by Craig Fraser (Santa Cruz, CA) in 1973 and 1974 before Newton's last known appearance in it in late 1974.
 Presumably the Falconer-bodied "722" raced by Jim Van Horn (Orange, CA) in 1975, and advertised by him, still green-and-white and still using the same #98 that had been the car's usual entry number since Dykes raced it in 1971.
 Van Horn bought a newer Chevron B27 for 1976, but raced a March again in 1977, which may have been the old 71BM again.

 - March 722 (Ted Thomas): Ted Thomas (Bethel Park, PA) raced a red, white and blue March 722 from 1972 to 1974, mainly in little-reported SCCA Steel Cities Region events at Nelson Ledges.
 Dr Thomas had previously raced a Brabham BT21C with the region, and had been regional Formula B champion in 1971.
 He was also entered by Tebar Racing in the March at Watkins Glen and at Road America in August 1972, but does not appear to have arrived for either event.
 He is also on the entry list for the Watkins Glen Pro FB races in October 1973 and October 1974, but did not arrive for either.
 Nothing more known.